hari-v-eq/oops/README.md

 # oops
 CRUD operations

-Here i have made connections with the Mysql
+Here i have made connections with the Mysql,
 Several crud operations are performed while making chice from the user.